Bitcoin Introduces Digital Scarcity

 – Eric Schmidt, CEO of Google

 The attribute of scarcity in bitcoin is not necessarily derived from the actual file information itself, but the method in which the information is stored.
 The difficulty in reworking the cryptographic proof-of-work which has hashed and timestamped the property with the creator’s digital signature represents the construct of scarcity.
-The difficulty of reworking this cryptographic chain then, is directly correlated with the degree of digital scarcity, as more hash power would be required to retroactively alter the information’s assigned ownership.
-Information hashed at the very beginning of the blockchain for example (such as the genesis block), could be viewed as being more scarce than information hashed yesterday precisely because it would take magnitudes more computational power to rework that section of the chain.
+The difficulty of reworking this cryptographic chain then, is directly correlated with the difficulty of duplication (double-spending), as more hash power would be required to retroactively alter the information’s assigned ownership.
+Information hashed at the very beginning of the blockchain for example (such as the genesis block), could be viewed as nearly unforgeable in comparison to information hashed in the last 10 minute block because it would take magnitudes more computational power to rework that section of the chain.

 The Digital Economy’s Missing Layer

 Scarcity is a fundamental layer of any economic system.
 Without scarcity, there be no need for money.
 In a perfectly abundant world, resources would be limitless and money would serve no need because exchange would be entirely unnecessary.

 Bitcoin introducing digital scarcity represents a milestone in the development of a totally digital economy, one which has the capacity to stand independent of geopolitical, national economies.
 In the years ahead, it is likely we will see new business models arise from the potent characteristic of digital scarcity.